+(Article 65, Executive By-Law, UAE Federal Traffic Law Number 21, 1995)

+Obey the road laws at all times and remember to be prepared for the mistakes of other drivers.

-(Article 65, Executive By-Law, UAE Federal Traffic Law Number 21, 1995) Look to the right side of the road and drive towards the right of your lane if a car with high beam on is coming towards you.
-If you are dazzled by the lights, slow down and pull over until you can see again.
+the lights, slow down and pull over until you can see again.